johnbohunt/Filter.Regeneration/John/README.md

 The system needs to be at least 175&deg;C to regenerate.
 However, we want to avoid sustained temperatures higher than 225&deg;C.
 This is for both the catalyst and the tape.
-- The catalyst is rated for sustained temperatures of 225&deg;C.
+- The copper catalyst is rated for sustained temperatures of 225&deg;C.
   - It's also rated for peaks up to 300&deg;C as long as those temperatures aren't sustained.
   - Please refer to the [copper catalyst guidelines](https://github.com/johnbohunt/Filter.Regeneration/blob/main/Alfredo/Filter.Guidelines/Reduction%20Guidelines%20for%20Copper%20Catalysts.pdf) for more info.
+- The molecular sieve/TSA bed is rated for sustained temperatures of up to 300&deg;C.
+  - This is only if it's heated and cooled slowly (<100&deg;C/hr)
+  - Please refer to the [molecular sieve guidelines](https://github.com/johnbohunt/Filter.Regeneration/blob/main/Alfredo/Filter.Guidelines/Regeneration%20Guidelines%20for%20TSA%20Beds.pdf) for more info.
 - The tape is rated for a maximum exposure of 232&deg;C.
   - It tends to get a bit hotter than the temperature it's set to at maximum.

 Therefore, it's recommended to set the tape no higher than 225&deg;C during the initial "bake out" process and lower the temperature during regeneration.